microlam-io/hsm-stateless/README.md

 The purpose is not to get a compliant and powerful implementation of any standard (not UML nor W3C) but to offer a practical tool for the Java developer.

-This implementation is in a way `stateless` as all side effects are deported to a custom class outside of library (generic C class for Context).
+This implementation is in a way `stateless` as all side effects are deported to a custom class outside of the library by using a generic C class for Context.

 Feel free to comment or contribute.